How Do Home Buyers' Agents Get Paid?

 The commission is pre-determined by the seller and stated in the listing agreement.
 The terms and amounts are typically stated in MLS listings as well.

-The industry average for buyer's agents is somewhere between 2 and 3 percent of the sales price, depending on local custom and the seller's wishes.
+The industry average for buyer's agents is somewhere between 2.5% and 3% of the sales price, depending on local custom and the seller's wishes.
 But the exact amount the buyer's agent receives depends on how his broker compensates him.
 Most agents work on a commission split with their brokerage houses.
-The split can vary from 50 percent of the buyer's agent's commission all the way up to 100 percent—the agent might receive the entire commission.
+The split can vary from 50% of the buyer's agent's commission all the way up to 100%—the agent might receive the entire commission.

-Then again, the brokerage might take 100 percent.
+Then again, the brokerage might take 100%.
 Some discount brokers pay their buyer's agents a salary, especially if the brokerage is giving some sort of a kickback to the buyer.
 And some agents like the reliability that a salary provides.

 Dual Agency Concerns